twisted/twisted/docs/core/howto/threading.rst

 -----------------------

 Sometimes we may want to run code in a non-reactor thread, to avoid blocking the reactor.
-Twisted provides an API for doing so, the :py:meth:`callInThread <twisted.internet.interfaces.IReactorInThreads.callInThread>` method on the reactor.
+Twisted provides a low-level API for doing so, the :py:meth:`callInThread <twisted.internet.interfaces.IReactorInThreads.callInThread>` method on the reactor.

 For example, to run a method in a non-reactor thread we can do::

-    from __future__ import print_function
     from twisted.internet import reactor

     def aSillyBlockingMethod(x):